-Fundraising in support of an outdoor sporting program in which you are actively participating is not a difficult task.
+Fundraising is not difficult but does involve effort and follow-up.
 Your enthusiasm and dedication to the mission of the Face of America ride to Gettysburg and to World T.E.A.M. as a non-profit organization will encourage your friends, family and colleagues to offer generous financial support.
-You can meet and exceed your commitment through email outreach, personal contact and even by scheduling some special fundraising events on your own or with friends from your team.
+You can meet and exceed your commitment through email outreach, personal contact and even by some special fundraising events on your own.

 Successful Fundraising Tips from Experts can help you Succeed

 Paul Tyler, a past World T.E.A.M.
-CEO and President, and a current member of the national non-profit organization’s board of directors, is a successful fundraiser.
-Paul has raised thousands of dollars in support of his participation in sporting events and programs in the northeastern United States, including Face of America.
-He graciously provides this brief guide to successful fundraising.
+CEO and President, and a current member of the non-profit organization’s board of directors, is a successful fundraiser.
+Paul has raised thousands of dollars in support of his participation in events and programs in the United States, including Face of America.
+He provides this brief guide to successful fundraising.

 It’s hard to ask people for money, so I asked a group of highly successful fundraisers to share their best tips on raising money while training for events.